-We further explored the possibility of an alternative, ‘direct’ repression mechanism.
-For example, a previous study investigating compensatory activation of Snq2 by deletion of PDR5 and YOR1 found unchanged protein abundance and localization upon knockout of these two genes, and suggested that a protein-protein interaction between these two proteins may lead to their mutual repression28.
-Consistent with an interaction-based repression model, homodimers of Pdr5, Snq2, and Yor1 have been detected using the mDHFR protein complementation assay (PCA)39,40, and a Pdr5 homodimer has also been detected using the membrane yeast-two-hybrid (MYTH)28 assay.
-The Pdr5 homodimer has also been characterized using single-particle electron microscopy, which shows a four-lobed assymetric conformation suggesting a structural dependence between the two units41.
-However, an interaction-based inhibition model would also predict a previously-unreported Pdr5-Yor1 heterodimer in addition to the already known Pdr5-Snq heterodimer.
-We tested for this Pdr5-Yor1 interaction, finding evidence for it using MYTH (Fig. 4F, S12), but not PCA (Fig. S11).
+To further investigate the predicted repression of Pdr5 by the membrane transporters SNQ2 and YOR1, we explored the possibility of an alternate mechanism based on physical interactions.
+Consistent with the lack of transcriptional induction in the lower-order knockouts observed here, a previous study investigating an increase in Snq2-mediated benomyl resistance by pdr5∆ and yor1∆ found evidence for mild SNQ2 mRNA induction only in pdr5∆yor1∆, but not in either resistant single mutant [[xx snider]].
+PDR5-mediated repression of Snq2 was instead hypothesized to result from their direct protein-protein interaction [[xx Snider]].
+Consistent with a physical repression model, homodimers of Pdr5, Snq2, and Yor1, as well as a Pdr5-Snq2 heterodimer have been detected either using the mDHFR protein complementation assay (PCA) 39,40 and/or using the membrane yeast-two-hybrid (MYTH)28 assay.
+While the functional significance of these homodimer interactions have been poorly explored, the Pdr5 homodimer has been characterized using single-particle electron microscopy, which shows a four-lobed asymmetric conformation suggesting a structural dependence between the two units41.
+Given the support of this model by a previously-known Pdr5-Snq2 heterodimer [[cite]], we further explored if Yor1 might cause similar repression through an unreported interaction with Pdr5.
+We tested for such a Pdr5-Yor1 interaction, finding evidence for it using MYTH (Fig. 4F, S12), but not PCA (Fig. S11).
 All previously-known MYTH and PCA interactions amongst Pdr5, Snq2, and Yor1 were also found by re-testing (Fig. 4F, S11, S12).
 Given a much-higher baseline abundance of Pdr5 than Snq242, such a ‘heterodimer repression’ model is consistent with the prediction that repression on Snq2 by Pdr5 should be greater than repression on Pdr5 by Snq2 (Fig. xx).
-Taken together, these experiments suggest a mixed inhibition model where all four genes appear to non-linearly suppress PDR5 expression, while SNQ2 and YOR1 may be additionally involved in physically direct repression, for example by interfering with homodimerization.
+That is, each mutually-repressive interaction would affect a greater proportion of Snq2 than Pdr5.
+Taken together, these experiments suggest an inhibition model where all four genes appear to non-linearly suppress PDR5 expression, while milder effects with snq2∆ and yor1∆ may be a result of physically direct repression, for example by interfering with homodimerization.

 Discussion

-The lack of tools to efficiently engineer many combinations of gene variants and characterize their impact limits the genetic profiling and understanding of many complex traits.
-Here we illustrate a method to straightforwardly generate and profile a large population of multi-mutant individuals to permit a DCGA .
-The demonstrated DCGA of ABC transporters revealed many complex multi-variant phenotypes that could be used to learn a non-linear system model of underlying genetic relationships.
-This analysis revealed many novel gene functions and gene-gene relationships, even within this highly-studied gene family.
+The lack of tools to efficiently engineer many combinations of gene variants and characterize their impact limits the use of in-depth genetic profiling to obtain a systems-level understanding of many complex traits.
+Here we illustrate a method to straightforwardly generate and profile a large population of multi-mutant individuals, permitting a DCGA .
+We demonstrated that a DCGA of ABC transporters revealed many informative complex multi-variant phenotypes, and that these could be used to computationally reconstruct a non-linear system model of underlying genetic relationships.
+Ultimately, many novel gene functions and gene-gene relationships were revealed, even within this highly-studied gene family.
 These results motivate similar DCGAs of other gene groups, and the continued use of this engineered population to study the mechanisms of ABC-transporter-mediated drug clearance of other compounds over existing single-knockout approaches.